 Rollups involve batching dozens of transactions together off the main chain, creating a cryptographic proof for them (evidence of their validity) and then submitting that to the main chain.

 Unlike the PoW-based blockchain, the PoS-powered blockchain bundles 32 blocks of transactions during each round of validation, lasting 6.4 minutes on average.
 These bundles of blocks are what’s known as “epochs.”
 An epoch is considered finalized – that is, the transactions contained are irreversible – when the blockchain adds two more epochs after it.

-During the validating process (also known as the “attesting process"), the Beacon Chain randomly groups stakers into “committees” of 128 and assigns them to a particular shard block.
+During the validating process (also known as the “attesting process"), stakers are randomly grouped into “committees” of 128 and assigned to a particular shard block.